 When you submit a cluster configuration from a Altus Director client to the Altus Director server, all communications are transmitted in the clear (including the AWS credentials) unless you use TLS.
 If the client and server communicate over the Internet, Cloudera recommends that you either use TLS, or use a VPN for security.
-For information about configuring Altus Director to require TLS encryption for access, see TLS for Altus Director Itself.
+For information about configuring Altus Director to require TLS encryption for access, see Enabling TLS for the Altus Director Server and Client on page 153.